MarcusMQF/Foresight-platform/README.md

 ```
 npm run dev
 ```
+> Note: Create a .env file for your database configuration inside backend folder
 ---

 <div align="center">
   <strong>Made by Team ❤️ We Just Wanted the Free T-Shirt and Accidentally Made a Startup</strong>
 </div>